 To drop a course once it has begun, students use the online registration portal.
 This must be done within the time limit noted below and will incur a $50 drop fee.
 Tuition will be reimbursed through the drop date.
 A course which is officially dropped by the drop date receives no grade and is not recorded on the student’s transcript.

-To withdraw from a course once it has begun, students use the email a request to the Registrar.
+To withdraw from a course once it has begun, students must email a request to the Registrar.
 This must be done within the time limit noted below.
 Tuition is not reimbursed for a withdrawal.
-A course is officially withdrawn from by the withdrawal date receives a grade of W and is recorded on the student’s transcript.
+A course which is officially withdrawn from by the withdrawal date receives a grade of W and is recorded on the student’s transcript.